 05 of 11

 Window, Sliding Door and Shower Door Tracks

-Window, sliding door and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
-When it's time to clean, start by using the crevice tool on your vacuum.
-A quick search on Amazon can also provide options on special brushes that that are shaped to fit in the tracks to help loosen soil.
+Window, sliding door, and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
+When it's time to clean, you may need to remove screens and give them a good cleaning.
+Then, start by using the crevice tool on your vacuum or making a custom crevice cleaner.
 Removing as much loose dust and grime will make the rest of the cleaning easier.